yurii-piets/transaction-monitor-core/README.md

         ...
     }
     ```
 3. Create a property file with database parameters.
 Each parameter must have a prefix that contains a database qualifier used in the program.
-For each parameter that is surrounded by ``${...}`` (e.g. ``${PROPERTY_NAME}``) the value will be initialized with the value of an environmental variable in your system.
+For each parameter that is surrounded by ``${...}`` (e.g. ``${PROPERTY_NAME}``) the value will be initialized with the value of an environmental variable of the same name existing in your system.

     e.g.
     ```